semihyagli/STL10_Segmentation/README.md

 ### Notes:
+We have caught the following errors in the test part of the STL-10 dataset: <br/>

 '1495' 'cat_0' mark is in fact a 'dog_0'. <br/>
 '6417' 'cat_0' mark is in fact a 'dog_0'. <br/>
 '1718' 'cat_1' mark is in fact a 'dog_0'. <br/>